 At the molecular level, the connection to cancer occurs when the epigenetic patterns are changed: Some genes that should be on are turned off, and others that are off are inappropriately turned on.

 It’s exciting to think about reprogramming cancer cells and re-sensitizing them to drugs to which they’ve become resistant.
 Also, there’s a lot of interest in reprogramming cancer cells to make them more sensitive to immunotherapy.
 By using inhibitors of epigenetic regulators, it can make tumors more visible to the immune system.

 Outside of the lab, how are you acclimating to life in Rochester?
 We hear you’re a craft beer aficionado.

-I do like to go out for beers with scientists. (laughs) I’m making my way through the small breweries, which are all over Rochester.
-I live in the Cobbs Hill area of Rochester and it only takes me 15 minutes to get anywhere!
+I do like to go out for beers with scientists. (laughs) I’m making my way through the small breweries all over Rochester.
+I live in the Cobbs Hill area and it only takes me 15 minutes to get anywhere!
 And I’ve discovered The Little Theatre and Jeremiah’s restaurant on Monroe Avenue.
 Jeremiah’s has great wings and I can watch the Bills.
 It was my haunt last fall.